Kilonova emission from GW230529 and mass gap neutron star-black hole mergers: Results and Discussion

-As noted above, the degeneracy between $m_{1}$ and $m_{2}$ results in a strong preference for lower $m_{2}$ and higher $m_{1}$ in the GW230529 KN production.
-LVK O4 mgNSBH KNe occupy a different region of parameter space.
-Due to more equal mass binaries being preferred (and allowed) as opposed to asymmetric masses, and the fact that merger rates for objects in the dip (starting around $\sim 3~M_\odot$) are also suppressed as higher masses are reached, mgNSBHs producing KNe tend to more likely have a BH of 3-4$M_\odot$, rather than the $\sim 4~M_\odot$ BH required for GW230529 to produce a KN.
-Moreover, because of the pairing and the wide NS spin prior, the mgNSBH O4 KN population has a secondary mass distribution that extends to 2 $M_\odot$ also with the fiducial EOS.
-Also \cite{Drozda_2022}, starting from an isolated binary population, find that the majority of NSBH KNe are produced by mgNSBHs with a massive NS.
+The $m_1$-$m_2$ degeneracy that shapes KN production for GW230529 favors lower $m_2$ and higher $m_1$ in the KN-producing subset.
+In contrast, the O5 mgNSBH population occupies a different region of parameter space.
+Because the adopted pairing function (based on GWTC–3) preferentially yields more equal-mass binaries and because merger rates within the dip are suppressed as higher masses are reached, mgNSBH KNe more often involve BH primaries of $\sim 3-4\,M_\odot$ rather than the $\sim 4\,M_\odot$ BH required for GW230529 to disrupt the NS and produce a KN.
+In addition, the O5 prior on the NS spin is broad, and the pairing allows the KN-producing mgNSBH population to extend to $m_2\simeq 2\,M_\odot$ even for the fiducial EOS.
+Starting from isolated binary formation channels, \cite{Drozda_2022} similarly finds that most NSBH KNe arise from mgNSBHs with relatively massive NSs.
+For more asymmetric NSBH systems, spin should exert an even stronger influence on tidal disruption than in GW230529 \cite{matur2024}; however, such asymmetric configurations are rare in our simulations because the pairing function suppresses extreme mass ratios (e.g., the rate for a BH five times the NS mass, as in \cite{matur2024}, is suppressed by a factor $\sim 4$ relative to more equal–mass systems).